 Supported by MEDIA Mundus, Boost! is a new initiative by IFFR's Hubert Bals Fund and CineMart, Binger Filmlab and the National Film Development Corporation of India.
 Boost! aims to provide a financial, creative and networking stimulus to high potential film projects from Africa, Asia, Latin America, the Middle East and parts of Eastern Europe, by offering these projects a tailor-made coaching trajectory.

 Each year, five projects selected for HBF Script and Project Development support are offered the opportunity to develop their project at Binger Filmlab, as part of its Binger On Demand programme, after which they are presented at the CineMart, IFFR's co-production market.

 African Metropolis is a new initiative by South African producer Steven Markovitz and the Goethe Institut, realized with the support of the Nigerian GT-bank and the Hubert Bals Fund.
-Through this programme, seven emerging filmmakers from seven different African cities have been asked to produce a short film and have received professional guidance and training in the process.
+Through this programme, six emerging filmmakers from six different African cities have been asked to produce a short film and have received professional guidance and training in the process.
 The project aims to stimulate emerging African filmmakers in their professional development, promote innovative short films from the continent and enable African filmmakers to compete in filmfestivals internationally.
-The completed short films will be launched at IFFR and the Durban International Film Festival (South Africa) and will have their European premiere at IFFR 2014.
+The completed short films have recently been launched at the 2013 edition of the Durban International Film Festival (South Africa) and will have their European premiere at IFFR 2014.